tmforum-oda/oda-canvas/docs/developer/work-with-dockerimages.md

 # How-To add a new Dockerimage

 Currently there are 6 Docker images which are built automatically.
-New Docker images can be added by editing the file `automation/generators/dockerbuild-workflow-generator/dockerbuild-config.yaml`.
+New Docker images can be added by editing the file [automation/generators/dockerbuild-workflow-generator/dockerbuild-config.yaml](../../automation/generators/dockerbuild-workflow-generator/dockerbuild-config.yaml).
-There the docker build specific configurations and the relevant source paths have to be set.
+In this file the docker build specific configurations and the relevant source paths have to be set.

-After the configuration is finished, the GitHub Actions have to be regenerated by executing `automation/generators/dockerbuild-workflow-generator/dockerbuild_workflow_generator.py`
+After the configuration is finished, the GitHub Actions have to be regenerated by executing [automation/generators/dockerbuild-workflow-generator/dockerbuild_workflow_generator.py](../../automation/generators/dockerbuild-workflow-generator/dockerbuild_workflow_generator.py).
+For executing the python script, the packages "pyyaml" and "jinja2" have to be installed (see requirements.txt).